Analgesics

 Copper for COVID-19

-Copper has been reported as potentially beneficial for treatment of COVID-19.
-We have not reviewed these studies.
-See all other treatments.
+Copper has been reported as potentially beneficial for COVID-19 in the following studies.
+We have not reviewed copper in detail.

 Wei et al., Total network controllability analysis discovers explainable drugs for Covid-19 treatment, Biology Direct, doi:10.1186/s13062-023-00410-9